Fran-cho/docs/chaperone.md

 Please note that we cannot guarantee custom changes will work with future versions of Chaperone.

 #### Q: How do I have the bot only appear during certain hours?
 **A:** If the bot should only appear during certain times, you will need to wrap you Ada scripts in condition to check if the user is within scheduled operation hours.
-If you only require that certain messages be within a scheduled time window, we recommend that you make use of Scheduled Blocks in the Answer editor.
+If you only require that certain messages be within a scheduled time window, we recommend that you make use of Scheduled Blocks in the Answer editor of your Ada dashboard.

 #### Q: How do I customize the look and feel of Ada Chat?
 **A:** Basic customization, such as client tint colour, can be modified from the **Settings > General** page of your Ada dashboard.
-If you require additional customization, you can make use of the [customStyles](#custom-styles) Chaperone option above.
+If you require additional customization, you can make use of the [customStyles](#customstyles-type-string) Chaperone option above.

-##Versioning
+## Versioning
 Currently, the embed script for Ada Chaperone is versioned.
 This means that in order to receive new Chaperone updates you will need to upgrade to the latest version.
 The latest embed script can always be found within this document, or within the Chat modal of the **Settings > Platforms** page in your Ada dashboard.

 In the (near) future we intend to release a versionless Chaperone embed script.
 Stay tuned!

-## Help
+## Questions
 Need some help?
 Get in touch with us at [help@ada.support](mailto:help@ada.support).